rokokoo/elfin_manipulator/doc/create_moveit_config.md

 </robot>
 ```

-Save the file as `test.urdf.xacro`
+Save the file into `elfin_manipulator/src/samk/samk_description/urdf`, filename as `test.urdf.xacro`

-It should look something like this in RViz, using the command `roslaunch samk_description display.launch model:=test`
+It should look something like this in RViz, using the command

+`user@ubuntu:~/elfin_manipulator$ roslaunch samk_description display.launch model:=test`

 ![Test URDF xacro](img/rviz_test_manipulator.png)